honeyberry04's Personal Name List

 Pronounced: vyo-LEHT-ta(Italian) vyi-u-LYEHT-tə(Russian) VEE-o-leht-taw(Hungarian)

-Personal remark: Nn Lettie,Vivi
+Personal remark: Lettie,Vivi

 Italian, Russian and Hungarian form of Violet.